nhsconnect/ITK3-Messaging-Distribution/pages/overview/overview_release_notes.md

 The following profiles have changed for this release:

 - ITK-MessageHeader-2: the slicing on the event data element has been removed, and now this is bound to the ITK-MessageEvent-2 value set.
 - Extension-ITK-MessageHandling-2: this has been restructured because the handling keys have been reviewed and updated following a decision to move to MESH, where redundant keys have been removed and additional keys added, see the [Handling Specification Section](explore_hand_spec.html) for further details.
 In the previous version of this profile this was structured as Key data element containing a valueCodeableConcept and a value.
-In this version, each handling key is represented by it's own extension URL element, containing the appropriate allowable value.
+In this version, each handling key is represented by its own extension URL element, containing the appropriate allowable value.

 This valueset has changed: